nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🌑 Lancer in the Dark/Sessions/Session 08.md

 ---
 Date: 2024-06-14T00:00:00.000-04:00
 NoteIcon: Note
+Summary: Left the planet, gained some intel on stigos minad, left for Edri.
 ---
 Stigos minand (KTB minastic order) will be pissed if we kill it, but we captured it.